barryclark/jekyll-now/_posts/2016-5-27-IoT-NodeMCU-Heroku-Part2.md

 In Part 1 of this article we looked at preparation and IoT tool selection, getting all tools ready.
 In this post will set up our development environment and make NodeMCU alive with some code.

 I will use ready NodeMCU unit with mini USB connector to link this to my MAC.
-But before that we need to do osme configuration.
+But before that we need to do some configuration.

 1. Install and configure Arduino IDE
 2. Add Arduino ESP8266 extension to IDE